XcalableMP/manual/en/bcast.rst

 .. image:: ../img/bcast/bcast_from.png

-In the below example, only the values of the last three nodes in 4 nodes are target for communication by the on clause.
+In the below example, only the values of the last three nodes in 4 nodes are targets for communication by the on clause.

 * XMP/C program